Document

 2.4 Commencement of Works

 Work cannot commence before the grant is approved.
-Any works that started before grant is approved may not be grant aided.
+Any works that started before the grant is approved may not be grant aided.

 2.5 Minor works, repairs, cleaning and clearing.